Valkyrie Riders Cruiser Club

 Indiana NW Central Flatlands

-« Reply #6 on: Today at 07:41:11 AM »
+« Reply #6 on: October 01, 2025, 07:41:11 AM »

 We use them for Xmas gifts wrap for our White Elephant.
 Occasional carrying large items from the store.

-Friends of mine moved from W VA and she didn't know what a "poke" was when they 1st. there from IL.
+Friends of mine moved from W VA and she didn't know what a "poke" was when they 1st. got there from IL.
 Grin

 John Schmidt